UniFreak/notes/txt/Composer.md

     + pear
     + package

-    you can alos host your own by using:
+    you can also host your own by using:
     + privage packagist
     + satis
     + artifact